ctrueden/equilibrium/_pages/dossiers/rollomorphus-rockwell.md

   race: gnome
   gender: male
   profession: alchemist
+  case: "11"
 ---

-Callie's father.
+[Callie](calumnystra-rockwell)'s father, and husband of [Lini](linistreya-rockwell).
 Easygoing, friendly, creative, eccentric, playful, a bit rash.
 He loves Callie very much and spoils her.
-Hard for him to say no. He is an alchemist by training.
+Hard for him to say no.
+He is an alchemist by training.